 - 1 The atomic_flag type provides the classic test-and-set functionality.
-It has two states, set and clear. - 2 Operations on an object of type atomic flag shall be lock free. - NOTE Hence the operations should also be address-free.
+It has two states, set and clear. - 2 Operations on an object of type atomic flag shall be lock free. - 3 NOTE Hence the operations should also be address-free.
 No other type requires lock-free operations, so the atomic_flag type is the minimum hardware-implemented type needed to conform to this International standard.
 The remaining types can be emulated with atomic_flag, though with less than ideal properties. - 4 The macro ATOMIC_FLAG_INIT may be used to initialize an atomic_flag to the clear state.
-An atomic_flag that is not explicitly initialized with ATOMIC FLAG INIT is initially in an indeterminate state. - 5 EXAMPLE
+An atomic_flag that is not explicitly initialized with ATOMIC FLAG INIT is initially in an indeterminate state.

 '''

-atomic flag guard = ATOMIC FLAG INIT;
+5 EXAMPLE

 '''